Wildlife interactions

 Observers record information on the gear configuration (including measures to reduce incidental mortality of seabirds and marine mammals), fishing operations (including catch composition), biological measurements of target and by-catch species, details of fish tagging and tag-recaptures, vessel sightings and data on indicators of vulnerable marine ecosystems.

 Compliance with the VRZ is reviewed annually by an independent group of experts.
-No incursions into VRZs have been reported.
+No incursions into seasonal VRZs have been reported.